Roman214-go/Guitar-Lavka-Front/README.md

 ## About project

 The project consists of a front-end part and a back-end part.
-When working with the front-end part on react, i used Redax, Redax-saga, the swiper library, the Yandex maps API.
+When working with the front-end part on react, i used Redax, Redax-saga, React-Router, the swiper library, the Yandex maps API.
 Written error handling from the backend in such a way that the website does not break and still look presentable.
 The website is written on functional components.

 ## Begining